 These figures may not seem very impressive, but the important thing to me is not the raw numbers.
 For me, it is the stability and reliability of my eyesight, together with my improving visual perception, (which current medical knowledge says should not be possible) that is far more significant than any simple measurement.
 My Serrapeptase Adventure continues to amaze me and I am privileged to be able to see the beauty of the world around me in vivid detail, which I had never thought would be possible.

-August: On August 6th, I had the pleasure, once again, of joining Joyce Riley on, to tell the show’s listeners about the latest amazing improvements of my eyesight.
+August: On August 6th, I had the pleasure, once again, of joining Joyce Riley on The Power Hour, to tell the show’s listeners about the latest amazing improvements of my eyesight.

 October: I have been fortunate to live in some of England’s most beautiful places and, in the years before I became ill, to visit many others around the world.
 Although I always enjoy travelling and meeting new people, much of the world’s natural beauty was hidden from me, or limited to my imagination, based on the descriptions given to me by other people, because of my poor eyesight.

 Now, of course, everything has changed.
 I have been writing about the improvement in my eyesight for almost a year now, but so far, I have concentrated on how well I can read, how well I can see over a measured distance under test conditions.
 I have even discussed the test results, which proved to me that prevailing medical opinion, which argues that such improvements should not be possible, is wrong.

 On October 6th, with two friends, I visited The Lake District, an area of stunning natural beauty in England’s northwest, which inspired the poetry of William Wordsworth (1770 – 1850).
 It was the first time I have been able to use my fresh new eyesight for pure pleasure.